Last Web page update: 10/18/2015, referencing FixParts version 1.0.1

 As you make changes, bear in mind that they all exist in memory, not on disk; you can experiment freely without fear of damaging your disk.
 Only when you type w to save your changes will your changes be committed to disk.

 If your initial table contained any omitted partitions, it may be impossible to fix the partition table and include all the partitions.
 It may be possible to choose a low-importance partition for deletion.
 Linux swap partitions seldom contain important data, for instance, so you can safely delete a swap partition and then create a new one later (using fdisk or GParted) if it will enable you to make your desired changes.
 Alternatively, you may be able to convert from MBR to GPT form using GPT fdisk; however, this conversion will require re-installing your boot loader, and is inadvisable if you're booting Windows or other GPT-unaware OSes from the disk.
+If your sole purpose in running FixParts is to convert primary partitions to logical partitions (or vice-versa), resizing one or more partitions with GParted or a similar tool may enable you to work around some limitations by creating small gaps (as small as one sector) between partitions.
+I recommend shrinking a partition from its end rather than from its beginning; moving the start point of a partition is time-consuming and much more dangerous than moving the end point.

 Assuming you've found a configuration that's to your liking, you can type w to save your changes.
 (If you can't seem to work out how to adjust your partitions, you can type q to quit without saving your changes.
 You can then seek further help or do further research before trying again.)